malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness.md

 The state model represents anything that may be useful as a direct output (eg: for governing action), or as input for the next cycle (eg: an intermediate result within a sequence of thought).
 Within humans, the state model has tremendous flexibility in the kinds of data sources and results that can be represented within it, and in the resolution of those representations.
 For example, at any given moment it may represent only one thing with high precision, or it may represent multiple things with low precision and information about the relationships between those things.

-The state model is probably very closely related to working memory, but it reflects a different set of data.
+The state model is perhaps closely related to working memory, but it reflects a different set of data.
 While the working memory supposedly holds up to seven items, we are typically only consciously aware of the one thing that we are thinking about at the time.
 The state model reflects that "one thing".

 The range of data sources that can be directly represented within the state model is particularly enlightening.
 Some examples from my own observations are:
 * **working memory**: as mentioned, we only seem to be able to think about one thing at a time, which I interpret as being where one item from working memory is selected into the state model at a time.